LinkedSoftwareDependencies/Article-Reproducability/content/conclusion.md

 Mention autogeneration of component files in future work {:.todo}

+Mention reasoning for checking things like valid parameter range {:.todo}

 Mention something about building sustainable research platforms.
 For example, the Linked Data Fragments client and server can be compatible with multiple APIs, have multiple algorithms, etc.